 - SWITCH –

 Coming to switches, we have an advantage over the hub.
 Every port on a switch is in a different collision domain, i.e a switch is a collision domain separator.
 So messages that come from devices connected to different ports never experience a collision.
 This helps us during designing networks but there is still a problem with switches.
 They never break broadcast domains, which means it is not a broadcast domain separator.
 All the ports on the switch are still in a single broadcast domain.
 If a device sends a broadcast message, it will still cause congestion.

 - ROUTER –

 Last, but not least, we have our savior.
-A router not only breaks collision domains but also break broadcast domains, means it is both collision as well as broadcast domain separator.
+A router not only breaks collision domains but also breaks broadcast domains, which means it is both collisions as well as broadcast domain separators.
 A router creates a connection between two networks.
 A broadcast message from one network will never reach the other one as the router will never let it pass.